 - World hunger

 - species extinction

 3) Because we need to protect our health

-What nudging approaches can be implemented?
+Which nudging approaches can be implemented?

 Now we know why nudging can be so important for our future.
-But how can people's behavior now be changed in practice using simple means?
-The types of nudges are basically informal, structural or supportive in nature.₃ Here I introduce you to some of them:
+But how can people's behavior be changed in practice using simple means?
+The types of nudges are basically informal, structural or supportive in nature.₃ Here I will introduce you to some of them:

 - Info, warnings, seals and signals (e.g. sign with "climbing stairs is healthy" next to an escalator or warnings on cigarettes).

-- Simplification (e.g., food traffic light with content of health-relevant nutrients or uncomplicated subsidy application forms for energy-efficient construction).
+- Simplification (e.g. food traffic light with content of health-relevant nutrients or uncomplicated subsidy application forms for energy-efficient construction)